dima-eam/tiny-bank/README.md

 with the code.
 Implementation has the following assumptions:

-1. In-memory H2 storage with transaction support.
-Easily can be switched to Postgres/etc
+1. By default, uses in-memory H2 storage with transaction support.
+To run with Postgres as DB, use `postgres` or `docker` Spring profiles, depending on running locally or in Docker.
 2. There are no complex input validations
 3. REST endpoints are not secured, and there are no passwords for users (TODO Spring Security JWT/Oauth)
 4. REST endpoint calls are synchronous (TODO Reactor with backpressure test)